ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

      Prefer paths that can satisfy the requested Stream Send or Stream Receive Bitrate, based on observed maximum throughput

 Implementations should process properties in the following order: Prohibit, Require, Prefer, Avoid.
-\[MICHAEL: What about "Ignore" (which cancels system default preferences for an option)?]
 If Selection or Connection Properties contain any prohibited properties, the implementation should first purge branches containing nodes with these properties.
 For required properties, it should only keep branches that satisfy these requirements.
 Finally, it should order branches according to preferred properties, and finally use avoided properties as a tiebreaker.

 For Require and Avoid, path selection takes precedence over protocol selection.